 The Federal Reserve Bank of New York works to promote sound and well-functioning financial systems and markets through its provision of industry and payment services, advancement of infrastructure reform in key markets and training and educational support to international institutions.

-Providing for shelter represents a large portion of the typical household budget.
-Accordingly, rent, paid either to a landlord or to oneself as an owner-occupant, has a large weight in the CPI and in the personal consumption expenditures deflator, resulting in substantial scrutiny of how tenant rent and owners’ equivalent rent are measured in these price indexes.
-In this paper, we describe how the Bureau of Labor Statistics (BLS) estimates tenant rent and owners’ equivalent rent.
-We then estimate alternative inflation rates for tenant rent and owners’ equivalent rent based on American Housing Survey data, following BLS methodology as closely as possible.
-Our alternative tenant rent inflation series is generally consistent with the corresponding BLS series.
-However, our alternative owners’ equivalent rent inflation series is consistently lower than the corresponding BLS series by an amount large enough to have a significant effect on the overall inflation rate.
-This result is driven by the inverse relationship between rent inflation and the level of monthly housing cost evident in the American Housing Survey data.
+Shelter represents a large portion of the typical household budget.
+Accordingly, rent, paid either to a landlord or to oneself as an owner-occupant, has a large weight in the CPI and the PCE deflator.
+Nonetheless, the way in which rent inflation is measured is not widely understood.
+In this paper, we describe how the Bureau of Labor Statistics estimates tenant rent and owners’ equivalent rent (OER) inflation.
+We then estimate alternative tenant rent and OER inflation rates based on American Housing Survey (AHS) data, following BLS methodology as closely as possible.
+Our alternative tenant rent and OER inflation series are generally consistent with the corresponding BLS series.
+In analyzing the AHS data, we find a strong inverse relationship between rent levels and their rate of increase.
+We also find that substantially more than all of the increase in housing units for the upper half of the income distribution comes from new construction, while nearly three-fourths of the increase in housing units for renters in the bottom half of the income distribution results from downward filtering of units that had once been occupied by higher-income households.
+This finding suggests that lower-income households tend to face higher overall inflation than do middle- and upper-income households.